 In 2014 we published an eBook titled Capital Gains Tax – Issues to consider when selling a small to mid-sized business.
 This eBook drew on extensive experience, including that of our guest contributor Michael Pisani, partner at Chapman Eastway, and remains one of our most popular publications to date.

-Given the far-reaching scope of Capital Gains Tax (CGT) and the ever-evolving nature of taxation laws, we have decided the time is right to release Capital Gains Tax 2.0 – Issues to consider when selling your business.
-The new eBook does not replace the original, but instead complements it.
+Given the far-reaching scope of Capital Gains Tax (CGT) and the ever-evolving nature of taxation laws, in 2017 we released Capital Gains Tax 2.0 – Issues to consider when selling your business.
+The new eBook did not replace the original, but instead complemented it.

-The following blog is an excerpt from Capital Gains Tax 2.0 – Issues to consider when selling your business.
+The following blog is an excerpt from our updated eBook: Capital Gains Tax 2.0 – Issues to consider when selling your business.

 Capital Gains Tax (CGT) is the tax payable on the sale of capital assets.
 Capital assets are generally assets which have a useful life of more than 12 months, however there are exceptions to this rule.
 Capital assets include those relating to a going concern business and also partial assets that may have been associated with a business (e.g. plant and equipment).